 Types of Capital Markets

-The capital market is broadly divided into two main categories: the primary market and the secondary market.
+The capital market is categorised into two markets; the primary market and the secondary market.
 Each serves a unique purpose in the financial ecosystem.

 1. Primary Market